LemmySmackett/LemmySmackettCom/content/stories/general/the_lobby.md

 "FUCK YOU!"
 She howled again, her voice corroding into a hideous gurgle.

-As the security guards struggled with the demon-infested grandmother, the man pulled himself up, trembling.
+As the security guards struggled with the demon-infested grandmother, the clerk pulled himself up, trembling.

 His supervisor appeared beside him.
 "You alright, Paul?"

 "Y-yeah."
+Blood dripped from the clerk's stunned face.

 "Good."
 The supervisor gave his shoulder a brisk pat.
 "Clean yourself up and move to station R19.
 We're slammed today." Ω